-You may be able to give away money without paying tax, but it depends on who it goes to and how much you give.
+You may be able to give away money without paying tax, but this will depend on who it goes to and how much you give.
 Here is what you need to know about gifting money without paying tax.

 No. In some cases, you can gift money without paying tax.
 Here’s a rundown.

-Annual exemption: Everyone has an allowance of £3,000 a year that they can gift as they please without paying tax.
+Annual exemption: Everyone in the UK has an allowance of £3,000 a year that they can gift as they please without paying tax.

-Small gifts: These are additional small gifts of up to £250 per person you make – such as birthday or Christmas presents – using your regular income.
+Small gifts: These are additional small gifts of up to £250 a person you make – such as birthday or Christmas presents – using your regular income.

-Wedding or civil ceremony gifts: How much you can gift tax-free depends on your relationship with the person receiving the money.
+Wedding or civil ceremony gifts: How much you can gift tax-free depends on your relationship with the person receiving the money (more on this below).